A global problem with local consequences

 Climate Q&A

-Hundreds and thousands of studies by some of the worlds leading scientific bodies and experts have documented that the Climate Crisis is real and already having devastating consequences around the globe.
-Their evidence indicates that changing temperatures are effecting precipitation and sea-levels, causing massive changes in growing seasons, pollinator seasons, animal migrations and dramatically altering the habitat ranges of many plant, insect and animal species.
+Hundreds and thousands of studies by the worlds leading scientific bodies and their experts have documented that the Climate Crisis is real and already having devastating consequences around the globe.
+Their evidence indicates that changing temperatures is changing patterns of precipitation and contributing to rising sea-levels.
+This will cause changes in growing seasons, pollinator seasons, animal migrations and dramatically alter the habitat ranges of many plant, insect and animal species.

 2) But doesn't the climate change naturally?

 Yes, there is and always will be naturally occurring climate change.
 However, this happens very slowly over thousands of years, giving life the chance to adapt and survive.
-The issue today is that the human activity is accelerating these changes and leaving our delicate political, agricultural and natural systems with little opportunity to prepare, something which makes us extremely vulnerable.
+The issue today is that the human activity is accelerating these changes, leaving ecosystems as well as our own delicate political, agricultural and social systems with little opportunity to prepare.
+This makes us extremely vulnerable.

 3) How will the Climate Crisis affect me?

 Many communities across the UK, including Swale, are at risk of flooding.
-The interactive map below, designed by Climate Central, shows where is at risk of flooding by 2050.
+The interactive map below was designed by Climate Central and shows where in Swale is at risk of flooding by 2050.

 To find out what we're doing to ensure the next generation can inherit a thriving world, read our declaration.